 Its possible people with diabetes have heard that green coffee supplements might help them reduce blood sugar levels.
-A test tube study from 2010 did note that the green coffee supplement called Svetol appeared to have blood sugar lowering effects.
+In a test tube, study researchers note that the green coffee supplement called Svetol appeared to have blood sugar-lowering effects.
 A mouse study, published in 2012 also appeared to show improvements in blood sugar control.
 This study also involved the Sevetol supplement.
-In a study, involving 60 healthy (non diabetic) women, higher chlorogenic acid (thought to be the active ingredient in green coffee) levels were associated with lower blood sugar.
+In a study, involving 60 healthy women, higher chlorogenic acid (thought to be the active ingredient in green coffee) levels were associated with lower blood sugar.

 What Is Svetol?

-Svetol has been mentioned a few times in this review so let's briefly discuss what it is.
 Svetol is a proprietary green coffee supplement made by a French company called Naturex.
 Their address in the US is 375 Huyler Street South Hackensack NJ 07606.
-Searching online for this address does indeed show a large white building with the letters “Naturex.”
-That's good.
+This is the only green coffee bean supplement I've seen research on.
+While I remain skeptical of green coffee, if you're looking for a dietary supplement, I'd go with the one with the research.